Scoring from Pairwise Winning Indices: Case study

-Looking at the marginal value functions corresponding to criteria $g_{3}$ and $g_{5}$, one can observe that the six considered functions are quite different with respect to the importance assigned to two mentioned criteria.
-For example, in $U^{2}$ (red line) and $U^{3}$ (orange line) the two marginal functions contribute in a completely different way.
-On one hand, $g_{3}$ slightly contributes to the global utility $U^{3}$ since $u_{3}^{6,3}=0.1889$, while $g_{5}$ has a very great importance since $u_{5}^{6,3}=0.7227$.
-On the other hand, the opposite behavior can be observed with respect to $U^{2}$, for which $g_{3}$ gives a quite high contribution since $u_{3}^{6,2}=0.7747$, while $g_{5}$ contributes very marginally since $u_{5}^{6,2}=0.1369$.
+Looking at the marginal value functions corresponding to AVaRR (Figure \ref{Furthg3}) and MRAR (Figure \ref{Furthg5}), one can observe that the five considered maximally discriminant compatible scoring functions are quite different with respect to the importance assigned to two mentioned criteria, that is, to the marginal value assigned to the greatest performance on the considered criterion.
+For example, in $U^{2}$ and $U^{4}$, the two marginal value functions contribute in a completely different way to the global value of the seven alternatives.
+On the one hand, AVaRR slightly contributes to $U^{4}$ since, for this function, $u_{3}^{4}(0.8219)=0.1515$, while it has a very great importance in $U^{2}$ since $u_{3}^{2}(0.8219)=0.7747$.
+On the other hand, the opposite behavior can be observed for $U^{2}$ and $U^{4}$ for criterion MRAR.
+Indeed, this criterion slightly contributes to the global value of the alternatives in $U^2$ since $u_{5}^{2}(0.8487)=0.1369$, while it contributes in a considerable way in $U^4$ since $u_{5}^{4}(0.8487)=0.7601$.
+This sheds light on the importance of taking into account not only one maximally discriminant compatible scoring function but all the maximally discriminant compatible scoring functions in the well distributed sample obtained through the iterative procedure described in Section \ref{ExtensionsSection}.